Inequalities in the Service Sector

 The labor market is the site of longstanding and persistent inequalities across race and gender groups in hiring, compensation, and advancement.

-Examples of Inequality in Shift Data:
+Examples of Inequality in Shift Data

 Racial/Ethnic Inequality in Job Quality